-Theme Referenced in following P&C International Law/Convention Key Provisions Year of National Ratification Ethical Business Conduct 1.1 1.2 2 United Nations Convention against Corruption (2000) Art 12 .
-December, 2005 Respect for Human Rights 4 5 6 United Nations Guiding Principles on Business and Human Rights (2011) Principles 11-24 December 16, 1966 Covenant on Economic, Social and Cultural Rights (ICESCR) All core human rights treaties December 1966 African Charter on human and people's rights All core human rights treaties August 1982 Just Land Acquisition UN Convention on Biological Diversity (1992) Art 10(c) 29 th August, 1994 Environmental Protection 3.4 UN Convention on Biological Diversity (1992) Art.
-14 29 th August, 1994 Elimination of Harassment and Abuse in Workplace 6.5 Convention on the Elimination of All Forms of Discrimination Against Women (CEDAW) (1979) General Recommendation 35 July 17, 1984 Protection of Women's Rights to Work 6.1 Convention on the Elimination of All Forms of Discrimination Against Women (CEDAW) (1979) Art 11 July 17, 1984 6.5 6.7 Convention on the Elimination of All Forms of Discrimination Against Women Art 11 (f) July 17, 1984
+1.1 1.2 2 United Nations Convention against Corruption (2000) Art 12 December 2005

+4 5 6 United Nations Guiding Principles on Business and Human Rights (2011) Principles 11-24 16 December 1966 International Covenant on Economic, Social and Cultural Rights (ICESCR) All core human rights treaties December 1966 African Charter on Human and People's Rights All core human rights treaties August 1982 UN Convention on Biological Diversity (1992) Art 10(c) 29 August 1994 3.4 UN Convention on Biological Diversity (1992) Art.
+14 29 August 1994 6.5 Convention on the Elimination of All Forms of Discrimination against Women (CEDAW) (1979) General Recom- mendation 35 17 July 1984 6.1 Convention on the Elimination of All Forms of Discrimination against Women (CEDAW) (1979) Art 11 17 July 1984 - 6 3.4 6.5 5on Business and Human Rights6(2011)International Covenant on Economic, Social and Cultural Rights (ICESCR)African Charter on Human and People's RightsUN Convention on Biological Diversity (1992)3.4UN Convention on Biological Diversity (1992)6.5Convention on the Elimination of All Forms of Discrimination against Women (CEDAW) (1979)6.1Convention on the Elimination of All Forms of Discrimination against 5on Business and Human Rights6(2011)International Covenant on Economic, Social and Cultural Rights (ICESCR)All core human rights treatiesAfrican Charter on Human and People's RightsAll core human rights treatiesUN Convention on Biological Diversity (1992)Art 10(c) Diversity (1992)3.4UN Convention on Biological Diversity (1992)Art.
+14 Recom- mendation 356.1Convention on the Elimination of All Forms of Discrimination against All Forms of Discrimination againstArt 11 All Forms of Discrimination against